HafslundEcoVannkraft/stratus-tf-pat-ops-mon/README.md

 # stratus-tf-pat-ops-mon
 This Terraform module creates a resource group, action group, and activity log alert for service health alerts in Azure.
-It also creates a consumption budget
+It also creates a consumption budget with notifications.

 ## Required inputs